zhoutl1106/zerasure/README.md

 - Algorithm/
     - ZCauchy: Wrapper of Cauchy RS code of Jerasure-1.2A, subclass of ZCode
     - ZCode: Abstract class of all erasure codes
-    - ZGrouping: The proposed code in the paper, subclass of ZCode
+    - ZGrouping: The proposed erasure code in our FAST'19 paper, subclass of ZCode
-    - ZOXC: implementation of the matching algorithm in huang's paper. [(Link)](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/On-Optimizing-XOR-Based-Codes-for-Fault-Tolerant-Storage-Applications.pdf) Have a dependency of the implementation of *maximum cardinality matching* in *LEMON* library.
+    - ZOXC: Implementation of the matching algorithm in huang's paper. [(Link)](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/On-Optimizing-XOR-Based-Codes-for-Fault-Tolerant-Storage-Applications.pdf) Have a dependency of the implementation of *maximum cardinality matching* in *LEMON* library.
 - Example/
     - ZExample: All examples
 - Jerasure-1.2A/